Planning of the January 6 United States Capitol attack: Later events

 At 2:10 pm, the Proud Boys breached the Capitol by breaking a window on the west terrace with a stolen police riotshield.
 As attackers began to climb the stairs toward the Senate chamber, a lone Capitol Police officer, Eugene Goodman, worked to slow the mob down as he radioed that they had reached the second floor.
 Realizing he was steps away from the still-unsealed Senate chamber doors, Goodman then shoved an attacker, leading the mob as he ran into a line of reinforcements.
 The Senate was gaveled into recess, and the doors were locked at 2:15.
 A minute later, the attackers reached the gallery outside the chamber.
 Pence came "dangerously close" to the attackers, as he was not evacuated from the Senate chambers until 14 minutes after the initial breach of the Capitol was reported.
 He and his family were eventually ushered from the Senate chambers into a second-floor hideaway.
 One minute later, the mob rushed onto a stair landing only 100 feet away, from which they could have seen him enter the room if they had arrived a minute earlier.

 After his evacuation from the Senate chambers, Pence's Secret Service detail wanted to move him away from the Capitol building, but Pence refused to get in the car.
 Addressing the agent in charge of his detail Tim Giebels, Pence said "I trust you, Tim, but you’re not driving the car."
 In the face of Trump's inaction, Pence personally approved the deployment of the National Guard despite the fact that the vice president is not the commander-in-chief.
-At 4:17 p.m., faced with the prospect of being removed from the presidency by invocation of the 25th Amendment, Trump released a video telling attackers to "go home".
+At 4:17 p.m., Trump released a video telling attackers to "go home".
 Then-Acting Secretary of Defense Christopher Miller finally approved deployment of the National Guard at 4:32 p.m.